mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2015
 ### January
+* Stripped a significant portion of unused Bootstrap boilerplate from the CSS file and minified it.
+The resulting CSS file is over 100KB less (about 25KB down from 130KB) so the site should load faster now.
 * Major update to [WebSockets page](/websockets.html) with new diagrams and better explanations for why server push is useful.
 * New task queue resources.